Nataliia-Radina/tv-shows-dashboard/README.md

 # TV Shows Dashboard

-A modern, responsive web application built with Vue 3 and Vite that allows users to browse and search TV shows using the TVMaze API.
+Hey! 👋 This is my TV shows browser app built with Vue 3.
+It lets you explore and search through TV shows using the TVMaze API.
+I focused on making it fast and easy to use, with a clean, modern design.

-## Live Demo

-Visit the live application at: [https://nataliia-radina.github.io/tv-shows-dashboard/](https://nataliia-radina.github.io/tv-shows-dashboard/)

-## Features
+Check it out here: [Live Demo](https://nataliia-radina.github.io/tv-shows-dashboard/)

+## What's Cool About It?

-- Browse TV shows by genre
+- 🎬 Browse shows by genre - find exactly what you're in the mood for
-- Search functionality with keyboard support
+- 🔍 Quick search with keyboard shortcuts
-- Modern UI with smooth animations
-- Full keyboard accessibility
-- Responsive design for all devices
-- Lazy loading images for better performance
+- 📱 Works great on phones, tablets, and desktops
+- 🖼 Images load as you scroll (no more waiting!)
-- Detailed show information including schedule and network
+- 📺 Detailed show info with schedules and network details
+- ⌨️ Fully keyboard accessible - no mouse needed

 ## Tech Stack

+I built this with:
-- Vue 3 with Composition API
+- Vue 3 (with Composition API) - for the UI
-- Vite for fast development
+- Vite - super fast development
-- Vue Router for navigation
+- Vue Router - smooth navigation
-- TVMaze API for show data
+- TVMaze API - for all the show data
-- CSS Grid and Flexbox for layouts
+- CSS Grid & Flexbox - for responsive layouts
-- Modern CSS variables for theming
+- CSS Variables - for easy theming

 ## Getting Started